-January in Africa means long hot days, the odd thunderstorm, and green landscapes packed with fruit, berries and seed.
+January in Africa means long hot days, the odd thunderstorm, and vibrant green landscapes.
 This is the breeding season, and there are young animals and birds everywhere!
 The bush buzzes with excitement and abundance.
 In contrast to the short, dark days in the Northern Hemisphere, Africa celebrates the New Year with colour and vibrancy.

 Expect fewer tourists and lower prices than during the peak safari months, although local school holidays in South Africa can result in national parks and coastal areas being crowded for the first half of January.
 Many lodges further away from easily accessible areas offer discounts at this time of year, so be on the lookout for special rates.
 Some lodges are even closed for a month or two.
 Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.